Why Horses?

 Cost:

-The fee for Horsemanship is $800 for this five-day camp (see schedule above).
+Please see the schedule above.
 The fee is eligible for FSCD funding.
 We are able to bill FSCD directly for camp fees.

 Registration Process: